Jon | Jun 22, 2019 | 0

 There’s even a guitar created to honour one of the most famous players ever to wield a Les Paul: the Epiphone Slash AFD Les Paul Special will have you sounding like the great man in no time at all.
 It also comes with a carry case, strap, lead and picks so you’ll have the tools you need immediately.

 The Redwood RB-5 is a superb quality starter bass.
 For the money, you get a guitar which will comfortably hold its own while you start your musical journey.
-It closely models itself on the famous P-Bass range from Fender, which is both comfortable and sturdy.
+It closely models itself on a very famous deep double-cutaway model, which combines comfort and sturdiness to perfection.
+Thanks to the elegant ergonomic design, the RB-5 is a joy to perform with whether you prefer to play seated or standing.
 You’ll get some miles on the clock with this before you begin to outgrow it.

 The simple pickup layout is surprisingly versatile, allowing you to get on with what you do best – laying down some epic basslines.

 2. Redwood B100 Bass Guitar and Amp Pack